Patient Frequently Asked Questions

 Double sided – to be used to record an edge to edge bite registration

 Single sided – to record bite registration using a suitable bite measurement tool that will allow incremental and reversible advancement of the patient’s mandible anteriorly, with respect to the maxilla.

-Most patients will benefit from the O2Vent® Optima.
-It is a durable oral appliance that has the ability to treat a variety of patients from mild sleep apnea all the way through to some severe sleep apnea patients.
+Most patients will benefit from the O2Vent Optima.
+It is a durable oral appliance that has the ability to treat a variety of patients from mild to moderate sleep apnea patients.
 It can also offer an alternative treatment option to those unable to tolerate traditional oral appliance therapy or who cannot tolerate CPAP therapy.